meyfa/eslint-react-jsx-indent/README.md

 2. Run `npm install`.
 3. Run `npm test`.

-Errors will be reported for index.js and index.jsx about the `react/jsx-indent` rule, which do not appear to be correct.
+Errors will be reported for index.js and index-with-jsx.jsx about the `react/jsx-indent` rule, which do not appear to be correct.

 Alternatively have a look at the Actions (CI) workflow of this repository.